 The net price is what you’ll actually pay—aka the cost of attendance after scholarships and institutional aid have been deducted.
 This can drastically lower the sticker price.
 In fact, Stanford students with demonstrated need can earn upwards of $40,000 in institutional aid.
-Private colleges tend to offer their students generous award letters, helping them afford colleges, and making attendance there fairly affordable.
+Private colleges tend to offer their students generous offer letters, helping them afford colleges and making attendance there fairly affordable.
 The net price is what you should focus—not the sticker.
 So, how do you determine what the net prices at your target schools actually are?

 Net Price Calculators

 A net price calculator is a great tool to gauge if a certain school is an affordable option for you.

 While all colleges will have a Net Price Calculator (NPC) on their website, it can be tedious providing your information to each school you’re interested in.
 Save time by filling in your financial information once on College Raptor’s free NPC and discover your personalized net price estimate at any 4-year institution in the US!